meta-llama/llama-stack/docs/getting_started.md

 ```
 llama stack build

-> Enter an unique name for identifying your Llama Stack build distribution (e.g. my-local-stack): my-local-llama-stack
+> Enter an unique name for identifying your Llama Stack build distribution (e.g. my-local-stack): my-local-stack
 > Enter the image type you want your distribution to be built with (docker or conda): conda

  Llama Stack is composed of several APIs working together.
 Let's configure the providers (implementations) you want to use for these APIs.